andanhm/amazon_ses/README.md

 [![IMAGE ALT Handling Bounces and Complaints with Amazon Simple Email Service](https://i.ytimg.com/vi/n3Fr0bCsIvo/maxresdefault.jpg)](https://www.youtube.com/watch?v=n3Fr0bCsIvo)

 **Note**
-- After configuring the SNS create a 3 queues using SQS
-- Subscribe the each queues with the SNS topic
 - Update the accessKeyId,secretAccessKey,region and 3 SQS queue url in config->developed.json

+**The flow of Bounce and Complaint handling in AWS using SNS**
+- 1) First, we need to create an SNS Topic.
+An SNS Topic is a communication channel to send messages and subscribe to notifications.
+It provides an access point for publishers and subscribers to communicate with each other.
+The following code snippet will create an SNS Topic called 'bounce-complaint-topic'.
+- 2) After creating the topic we'll now create a subscription request at Amazon SQS queue that can receive notification messages from Amazon SNS.
+Once you subscribe an endpoint to a topic and the subscription is confirmed, the endpoint will receive all messages published to that topic.
+- 3) After confirming the subscription we'll now set the notifications types that will be published to the specified Amazon SNS topic,

 ```
 ses-bounces-email (topic) to ses-bounces-email (queue)
 ses-complaints-email (topic) to ses-complaints-email (queue)
-ses-complaints-email (topic) to ses-complaints-email (queue)
+ses-delivery-email (topic) to ses-delivery-email (queue)
 ```

 ## APIs